jepstein-eagle/adaptable/README.md

 To gain access to this registry please follow these steps:

-1. Acquire a commercial AdapTable License from the Adaptable Tools team, who will provide you with your unique credentials.
+1. Acquire a commercial AdapTable License - you can email [`support@adaptabletools.com`](mailto:support@adaptabletools.com), who will provide you with your unique credentials.

 2. Point your npm client to the correct registry for packages under the '@adaptabletools' scope.